FDio/csit/docs/job_specs/report_coverage/3n-skx/ip4tun-02.md

 4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4lispip6-ip4base
 1c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4lispip6-ip4base
 2c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4lispip6-ip4base
-4c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4lispip6-ip4base
 1c AND 9000b AND ndrpdr AND xxv710 AND drv_avf AND ethip4lispip6-ip4base
-2c AND 9000b AND ndrpdr AND xxv710 AND drv_avf AND ethip4lispip6-ip4base
-4c AND 9000b AND ndrpdr AND xxv710 AND drv_avf AND ethip4lispip6-ip4base
 1c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4lispip6-ip4base
 2c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4lispip6-ip4base
 4c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4lispip6-ip4base